docker/docs/ee/ucp/admin/install/install-on-azure.md

 ### Azure Configuration File

-For Docker UCP to integrate in to Microsoft Azure, an Azure configuration file will need to be placed within each Docker EE node in your cluster.
+For Docker UCP to integrate in to Microsoft Azure, an Azure configuration file will need to be placed within each UCP node in your cluster.
 This file will need to be placed at `/etc/kubernetes/azure.json`.

 See the template below.
 Note entries that do not contain `****` should not be changed.